planet-lia/lia-docs/content/tutorials/beginner-tutorial.md

 If you replace the ```process(StateUpdate stateUpdate, Api api) ``` method in your MyBot.java with the one above and run the ```tutorial``` command, your unit should move forward.
 (You can run ```tutorial``` command whenever you want to see the changes you have made in action)

-In order to actually move to some meaningfull location you will need to combine both straight as well as the rotational movement, but more about that later.
+In order to actually move to some meaningful location you will need to combine both straight as well as the rotational movement, but more about that later.
 First let's look at how our unit can shoot.

 ----
 ## Shooting & ammo

 Each unit has the ability to hold 3 bullets at once.
-Those bullets can be shoot with delay of 0.2 second while reloading new ones take 1 second each.
+Those bullets can be shoot with a delay of 0.2 second while reloading new ones takes 1 second each.
 In a real fight it is probably good to take care not to use all the bullets at once if unnecessary.

 The following gif shows you an example of shooting mechanics.